Dr. Shirley's Web Courses

 AD 610

-Call of Mohammed - his vision of Allah on Mount Hira, and start of the Quran
+Call of the Prophet Mohammed - his vision of the Angel Gabriel in the cave of Hira, and descent of the Quran

 AD 610-641

-Reign of Emperor Heraclius - makes Greek the official language of the Byzantine Empire.
-The Empire in great danger : Avars, Slavs and Bulgars overrun the Balkans, and Persians invade the eastern provinces
+Reign of Emperor Heraclius - made Greek the official language of the Byzantine Empire.
+The Empire in great danger : Avars, Slavs and Bulgars overran the Balkans, and Persians invaded the eastern provinces

 AD 614

-Persians invade and take Jerusalem, Damascus, and the "Holy Cross of Christ" from the Byzantine Empire; allow Jews back, but drive them out again 3 years later
+Persians invaded and took Jerusalem, Damascus, and the "Holy Cross of Christ" from the Byzantine Empire; allowed Jews back, but drove them out again 3 years later

 AD 615